First Draw PPP Loans $2 Million and Up and the PPP Necessity Questionnaires (Updated 3/12/2021)

 Practice Note: In response to LA Questions 12 and 13, the forms provide “Other” boxes with a 1,000 character max to explain these situations.
 Borrowers should use these boxes to strategically explain their circumstances at the time of the loan application and to counterbalance any post application change in circumstances.

-Information Not Specifically Requested: Although FAQ #31 addressed the borrower’s “ability to access other sources of liquidity,” at this time, the forms do not ask about this item.
+Information Not Specifically Requested: Although FAQ #31 and FAQ #37 discussed the borrower’s “ability to access other sources of liquidity,” or “adequate sources of liquidity to support the business’s ongoing operations for a PPP loan[,]” the forms do not ask about this item.
 We recommend that borrowers be prepared to answer questions related to sources of liquidity and provide documentation if it is requested.
 In addition, although the for-profit form does not discuss “expenses,” a borrower should consider highlighting or explaining expenses as part of the optional disclosure.

 Certifications: The certifications are made by an “Authorized Representative” and address authority, confirmation, of the accuracy of the information in all material respects (after reasonable inquiry of people, systems, and other information available), and acknowledgement of the consequences of a false statement.

 Process: The completed form and related information are due to the PPP lender servicing the PPP loan within 10 business days of receipt from the lender.
 The lender must then submit the borrower’s completed information to the SBA within five business days.
 At this point, we don’t know if borrowers will receive the request at the time of submission of a forgiveness application or at another time.
-It appears that submission of the forgiveness application triggers the questionnaire request.
+It appears that submission of the First Draw PPP Loan forgiveness application triggers the questionnaire request.
 After the form is submitted, the SBA may request additional information, if necessary, to complete the review.
-In FAQ #53, the SBA stated: “When additional information is requested, borrowers will have an opportunity to provide a narrative response to SBA explaining the circumstances that provide the basis for their good-faith loan necessity certification.”
-The SBA will make a final determination “after reviewing any additional information that the borrower chooses to submit.”
+In updated FAQ #53, the SBA stated: “When additional information is requested, borrowers will have an opportunity to provide a narrative response to SBA explaining the circumstances that provide the basis for their good-faith loan necessity certification.”
+The SBA will make a final determination “that a borrower lacked an adequate basis for its loan necessity certification after after reviewing any additional information that the borrower chooses to submit.”
 The SBA’s determination will be based on the totality of the borrower’s circumstances through a multi-factor analysis and a targeted, multi-step approach.
-Failure to complete the form and provide the required supporting documents may result in the SBA’s determination that the borrower was ineligible for either the PPP loan, the PPP loan amount, or any forgiveness amount claimed, and the SBA may seek repayment of the loan or pursue other available remedies.
+Failure to complete the form and provide the required supporting documents may result in the SBA’s determination that the borrower was ineligible for either the First Draw PPP Loan, the First Draw PPP Loan amount, or any forgiveness amount claimed, and the SBA may seek repayment of the loan or pursue other available remedies.

 - Carmen CalzacortaShareholder